tytydraco/yessleep/out/The_Bridge.md

 I crawled forward another pace and then, without fanfare - without a woosh, or an artful ripple in the air around me - I found himself back on the iron gantry.
 I immediately regretted being on my hands and knees: instead of resting on top of smooth stone, my fingers were curled around the iron mesh beneath me, and my eyes were fixed inexorably on the void below.

 Slowly, I raised my head.
 I found myself staring at a pair of heavy, rubber boots.
-Numbly, my gaze traveled up, taking in the yellow plastic of a hazmat suit (or something like) and, finally, a clear plastic mask - behind which I saw eyes that were deeply lined, and sunken.
+Numbly, my gaze traveled up, taking in the yellow plastic of a hazmat suit (or something like it) and, finally, a clear plastic mask - behind which I saw eyes that were deeply lined, and sunken.
 Eyes full of fear.

 ‘How?’ breathed the man in the hazmat suit, as he stared down at me.